lucapericlp/dir-contributions-map/visualiser/README.md

+Note to self:

+This doesn't work on Pop OS machine for some reason, works on the macbook:
-This won't work if you don't have chrome installed... after that all you need to do is `npm install && npm build`
+- `npm install && npm build`